ubports/docs.ubports.com/porting/Configuring.rst

 Create a directory (outside your halium source tree) for the backports scripts::

-    mkdir ~/backports-scripts
+    mkdir ~/backport-scripts

 Now clone the scripts into this directory::

-    cd ~/backports-scripts
+    cd ~/backport-scripts
     git clone https://github.com/ubuntu-phonedations/backports.git -b for-ubuntu backport-scripts

-This downloads the backports scripts prepared by Canonical based on the :ref:`original Backports Project <Backports>` mentioned above.
+This downloads the backport scripts prepared by Canonical based on the :ref:`original Backports Project <Backports>` mentioned above.

 Download kernel source to backport from
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^